-- Clean Up Supplies: Apart from the Blacks Run Clean Up Day event, 21 smaller clean ups were organized throughout the year with community groups, university students, and local businesses.
+- Clean Up Supplies: Apart from the Blacks Run Clean Up Day event, 16 smaller clean ups were organized throughout the year with community groups, university students, and local businesses.
 Trash bags and trash grabbers were provided for these events. - Water Bottles: Re-usable water bottles were given out to Blacks Run Clean Up Day participants.
 These bottles have the Blacks Run Clean Up Day logo on them.
-Due to COVID-

-19 restrictions that limited in-person meetings we were not able to hold our annual Blacks Run Clean Up Day event.
+Due to COVID-19 restrictions that limited in-person meetings we were not able to hold our annual Blacks Run Clean Up Day event. - Staff attended the Pure Water Forum Annual Meeting as a guest speaker to present on Trash and litter- stream cleanups.
+This event was attended by 10 community members

-Review of BMP: A wide variety of audiences was reached through this BMP and educated about the highpriority stormwater issues.
+Review of BMP: A wide variety of audiences was reached through this BMP and educated about the high-priority stormwater issues.
 Due to COVID 19 restrictions, some events were cancelled and some opportunities to engage with the community were limited.
+Staff met with several smaller groups throughout the year to promote stormwater messaging.
+Additionally, staff participated on two webinars to talk about stormwater topics